-845 Arapaho Road • Suite 105 • Richardson • Texas • 75081
+845 Arapaho Road • Suite 105 • Richardson • Texas • 75081 Some names mentioned above may be trademarks or registered trademarks of their respective holder

 But with the System/6000, IBM has made a strong statement that it's in the Unix market for the long haul.
 Undoubtedly, IBM will be a formidable competitor in the Unix arena in this decade.